MicrosoftDocs/WSL/WSL/wsl-config.md

 Entries with an * after the value type are only available on Windows 11.

-Entries with an ** after the value type are only available on the [Windows Insiders Program](https://www.microsoft.com/windowsinsider/).
+Entries with an ** after the value type require [Windows version 22H2](https://blogs.windows.com/windows-insider/2023/09/14/releasing-windows-11-build-22621-2359-to-the-release-preview-channel/) or higher.

 See the Windows Command Line Blog to learn more about [Experimental features included in the WSL September 2023 update](https://devblogs.microsoft.com/commandline/windows-subsystem-for-linux-september-2023-update/) and the [2.0.0 WSL pre-release](https://github.com/microsoft/WSL/releases/tag/2.0.0).